This post was last updated on December 28th, 2022

-It’s ice breaker time!
-Are you looking for icebreakers to get your group chatting?
-Icebreakers are a great way to start conversations, build relationships and make people feel at ease.
-In this article, we’ve compiled a list of icebreakers for small groups that you can use in your workplace.
+Are you looking for icebreakers for small groups to get your remote team chatting?
+It’s time to transform awkward silence into a fun time!
+Icebreakers are a great way to spark conversation, build relationships and make people feel at ease.

 There’s something for everyone here, from word games to creative activities – you’re sure to find your favorite ice breaker among these suggestions!